 I see therapy as a warm, welcoming place where you will be able to say (and not say) whatever you want to, in confidence and without judgement.
 I will be alongside you, supporting you as we explore your experience, make connections between different parts of your life and look at how you want to move forward.
 I aim to help my clients learn new skills and build inner resources, so that they can experience greater fulfilment, aliveness and connection with others.

-This time of coronavirus is full of uncertainty, anxiety, loss, loneliness, strains on relationships and shock, and many of us are finding that our usual struggles are magnified.
-During this period I am offering online video therapy as well as face-to-face work.
+This time of coronavirus is full of uncertainty, anxiety, loss, loneliness and strains on relationships, and many of us are finding that our usual struggles are magnified.
+I am currently offering both face-to-face and online therapy.

 Whether or not you’ve had therapy before, a first session with a new therapist can feel like a big step.
 I offer a first session as a consultation: you will be able to tell me some of what has led you here, get a feeling for what therapy with me will be like, and ask me any questions you may have.
 If we continue, we might want to have just a few sessions, or work on an open-ended basis, allowing us to go deeper.